All About It

 What if a train has to be cancelled?

-The Blues Train in all it’s years of operation has had very few cancelled shows as the train runs rain, hail or shine and is only cancelled under extreme circumstances.
+The Blues Train runs rain, hail or shine and is only cancelled under extreme circumstances.

 Please also see our Terms & Conditions for full information.